Miraidaa/Teacher_Student_System/README.md

 # 🎓 Teacher–Student System

 A full-stack web application built with Laravel and Tailwind CSS that facilitates a role-based interaction between teachers and students.
-This project was developed as part of the Web Engineering course at Eötvös Loránd University (ELTE).

 ## 🚀 Features

 - Role-based authentication for **teachers** and **students**